hyperspy/hyperspy/doc/user_guide/io.rst

 index: index of dataset in bcf v2 files, which can hold few datasets (delaut 0)

-downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer from 1 to inf, where '1' results in no downsampling (default 1).
+downsample: the downsample ratio of hyperspectral array (hight and width only), can be integer >=1, where '1' results in no downsampling (default 1).
+The underlying method of downsampling is unchangable: sum.
+Differently than block_reduce from skimage.measure it is memory efficient (does not creates intermediate arrays, works inplace).

 cutoff_at_kV -- if set (can be int of float >= 0) can be used either to crop or enlarge energy (or channels) range at max values. (default None)